 “By changing its colour to fit in with the local population of damselfish, the dusky dottyback blends into the habitat as a passive defence mechanism, so they don’t stand out to bigger predators,” Professor Marshall said.

-Findings of the research are published in the journal Current Biology.
+Findings of the research, “Phenotypic plasticity confers multiple fitness benefits to a mimic”, are published in the journal Current Biology.